AntonVanAssche/yank-packagecloud/README.md

-# Upload to Packagecloud.io
+# Delete from Packagecloud.io

-This action encapsulates the setup to upload any package to PackageCloud.io.
+This action encapsulates the setup to delete any package from PackageCloud.io.

 ## Inputs